 We have developed an outstanding reputation as a place to study family diversity and multiculturalism across the life course.
 Because we define family diversity and multiculturalism broadly, our focus is on the multitude of ways that individuals and families may differ, including, but not limited to race, ethnicity, socioeconomic status, age, family structure, nationality, geographic location, and sexual orientation.

-The Department of Human Development and Family Studies offers Master of Arts (applied emphasis) and Master of Science (research emphasis) degrees, and a PhD in Human Environmental Sciences, with an emphasis area in Human Development and Family Studies.
+The Department of Human Development and Family Science offers Master of Arts (applied emphasis) and Master of Science (research emphasis) degrees, and a PhD in Human Environmental Sciences, with an emphasis area in Human Development and Family Studies.
 The MA and MS degrees prepare students for positions in junior college or college teaching, and leadership in both public and private institutions.
 In fact, our Child Life students have a 96% pass rate on the Child Life certification exam.
 The MS degree also provides training toward the PhD degree, which can lead to careers in research, college or university teaching, or to leadership positions in public and private institutions.

 Students entering the program will be advised as to whether or not the faculty feels their backgrounds are sufficient to begin graduate coursework in each area (i.e., human development, child development, or family studies).
 Students whose backgrounds are judged to be deficient (usually students with undergraduate training in other fields) will be required to complete one or more undergraduate courses.
 Undergraduate courses do not count towards the completion of master's hours.
 Master's students may write a thesis (HDFS 8090), complete a project (HDFS 8090), or do field training (HDFS 8972) for six credit hours.

 The Master of Science degree requires the student's committee to include a graduate faculty member from outside the department who must be approved by the Graduate School.
 The Master of Arts degree does not require the student's committee to include a member from outside the department.
 More detailed information is available in the Graduate Catalog.